 Figure 1-19.
-Typical stone masonry site wall around the east and north sides of the perimeter of the Columbia Cemetery, 2022 (source: JVA)
+Stone masonry wall around the east and north sides of the Columbia Cemetery, 2022 (source: JVA)

 Figure 1-20.
-Typical stone masonry site wall as seen along the east perimeter of the Columbia Cemetery, 2022 (source: JVA)
+Fencing and stone masonry site wall along the east side of the Columbia Cemetery, 2022 (source: JVA)

 Figure 1-21.
-Typical stone masonry site wall as seen along the east perimeter of the Columbia Cemetery, 2022 (source: JVA)
+Typical fence at a post.
+Note the decorative finial and the diagonal brace, 2022 (source: JVA)

-Stone Walls and Iron Fence
+Stone Walls and Metal Fence

-The site walls around the perimeter of the Columbia Cemetery are constructed of muliti-wythe stone masonry and are typically about 18" thick.
+The walls around the perimeter of Columbia Cemetery are constructed of multi-wythe stone masonry and are typically about 18" thick.
 The stones used to construct the walls are a mix of local red sandstone and granite.
 The stones are set in a hard mortar applied in different campaigns, one of which included large aggregate.
 It is unknown how deep below grade the walls extend.